Natural History Museum, Prague

-Natural History Museum in Prague is one of the five components of the National Museum and currently consists of eight departments: the Mineralogical and Petrological, Paleontological, Mycological, Botanical, Entomological, Zoological, Anthropological, and the Ringing Station.
-The Museum of Natural History employs over 80 people, and its collections contain more than 15 million objects, of which only a fraction are exhibited.
+The Natural History Museum (Přírodovědecké muzeum) is a museum in Prague in the Czech Republic.
+It is one of the five components of the National Museum and currently consists of eight departments: the Mineralogical and Petrological, Paleontological, Mycological, Botanical, Entomological, Zoological, Anthropological, and the Ringing Station.
+The Natural History Museum employs over 80 people, and its collections contain more than 15 million objects, of which only a fraction are exhibited.
 Ivo Macek has been the director of the museum since 2015.

 The museum's activities fulfill three main tasks: